Skip Global navigation and goto content

 Florida Department of Health in Lake County Environmental Health

-You can’t see it, smell it, or taste it.
 Radon, a Class A carcinogen, is the second cause of lung cancer.
 Radon is responsible for more than 21,000 lung cancer deaths a year (one every 25 minutes).
-In Florida, one in five homes tested has elevated radon levels above the action level of 4 pCi/L. Elevated radon levels have been found in all types of buildings, including manufactured homes, schools and high-rise condominiums.
+In Florida, one in five homes tested has elevated radon levels above the action level of 4 pCi/L. Elevated radon levels have been found in all types of buildings, including manufactured homes, schools, and high-rise condominiums.

 • Radon is the leading cause of lung cancer among non-smokers.